ibexa/documentation-developer/docs/guide/page/page_blocks.md

 The event is dispatched on content publication.
 You can hook your event listener to the `BlockRelationEvents::getCollectBlockRelationsEventName` event.

-To expose relations, pass an array containing Content IDs to the `\EzSystems\EzPlatformPageFieldType\Event\CollectBlockRelationsEvent::setRelations()` method.
+To expose relations, pass an array containing Content IDs to the `Ibexa\FieldTypePage\Event\CollectBlockRelationsEvent::setRelations()` method.
 If embedded Content changes, old Relations are removed automatically.

 Providing Relations also invalidates HTTP cache for your block response in one of the related Content items changes.